-^{}Established by the Alabama State Department of Education in accordance with Code of Alabama, 1975, §16-40-1
+Established by the Alabama State Department of Education in accordance with Code of Alabama, 1975, §16-40-1 Established by the Alabama State Department of Education in accordance with Code of Alabama, 1975, §16-6B-2(h)

 Kindergarten

 In accordance with Alabama Administrative Code r.
 290-5-1-.01(5) Minimum Standards for Organizing Kindergarten Programs in Alabama Schools, the daily time schedule of the kindergartens shall be the same as the schedule of the elementary schools in the systems of which they are a part since kindergartens in Alabama operate as full-day programs.
 There are no established time guidelines for individual subject areas for the kindergarten classroom.
 The emphasis is on large blocks of time that allow children the opportunity to explore all areas of the curriculum in an unhurried manner.